j-salvona/j-salvona/README.md

 - 📄 Know about my experiences [check out my CV here](https://jds-ventures.github.io/markdown-cv/)

-- ⚡ Fun fact **If I were to win the lottery I would travel as a nomadic programmer, go sight seeing and problem solving across the world**
+- ⚡ Fun fact **If I were to win the lottery I would travel as a nomadic programmer, go sightseeing and problem solving across the world**

 <h3 align="left">Languages and Tools:</h3>